Providing support and promoting respect for everyone with a visible difference

 One of the ways we measure this is through our annual surveys.
 In our initial survey with Savanta ComRes, 39% of people reported that limited availability was a barrier to accessing psychological support.
 This dropped to 27% in our 2022 survey.
 The reasons for this considerable drop are likely to be broader than the impact of our work, but it’s positive nonetheless.

-Another measurement is the number of people enquiring about or self-referring to our services.
-We received 3,618 self-referrals across our skin camouflage and wellbeing services in 2022/23, which is a 19% increase on 2021/22 levels.
+Another measurement is the number of people enquiring about or referring to our services.
+We received 3,409 referrals (from individuals or from professionals) across our skin camouflage and wellbeing services in 2023/24.

 Our support in numbers